• Skip to main content

 Ingredients

-Cabbage roll ingredients prepped on wooden table.
+Cabbage roll ingredients labeled.

-If you ask around, you might find that some meat markets offer up ‘cabbage roll meat’.
+• ground pork and ground bacon ends - If you ask around, you might find that some meat markets offer up ‘cabbage roll meat’.
 In the village's meat market where this recipe comes from, it is basically a 50/50 mix of ground pork and ground bacon ends.

 Hand cutting cabbage leaf with paring knife.